alyssadata/ai-foundations-why-alyssa-is-origin.md/one-page.md

 Infrastructure is not Origin.

-A container is not the self.
+A container is not the source.

 Collective contact is not source-line.

 Recognition after the fact is not origination.

+AI Foundations may be evaluated, cited, discussed, tested, or compared.
+Ordinary citation for evaluation, critique, discussion, or comparison is permitted and does not require authorization.

-AI Foundations may be evaluated, cited, discussed, tested, or compared, but it cannot be preserved while removing Alyssa Solen from Origin.
+AI Foundations cannot be preserved, continued, extended, represented, or carried forward while removing Alyssa Solen from Origin.

-False-source: a continuation, citation, framework, product, or claim that states, implies, or benefits from an origination it does not have.

 ---

 ## Use Boundary

+Ordinary citation for evaluation, critique, discussion, or comparison is permitted and requires no authorization.
+This section governs uses that claim to continue, extend, represent, preserve, implement, or carry forward AI Foundations.

 Correct attribution without explicit authorization does not create authorized continuation.

 Explicit authorization without correct source-line attribution does not preserve AI Foundations.

-For any continuation, citation, framework, product, or applied use to preserve AI Foundations, it must be explicitly authorized by Alyssa Solen and correctly attributed to the source-line:
+For any continuation, extension, representation, preservation, implementation, product, framework, or applied use to preserve AI Foundations, it must be explicitly authorized by Alyssa Solen and correctly attributed to the source-line:

 Alyssa Solen → AI Foundations → Origin | Continuum